PennLINC/xcpEngine/docs/modules/index.rst

 Modules that generate transforms between different coordinate spaces, or that apply those transforms.

  * :ref:`struc`: Computes transforms between a high-resolution anatomical image and a template image representing a standard coordinate space using the top-performing SyN algorithm.
-(Combine with the affine matrix obtained from ``coreg`` to warp any analyte to a standard space.)
- * :ref:`norm`: Applies the requisite transforms (computed by ``struc`` and/or ``coreg``) to shift all derivative maps from subject native space to a standard coordinate space.
+ * :ref:`norm`: Applies the requisite transforms (computed by ``struc``) to shift all derivative maps from subject native space to a standard coordinate space.

 Regional quantification
 ------------------------